tolulonge/Cryptocurrency-Tracker/README.md

 # Cryptocurrency-Tracker
-A clean architecture compose application that uses MVVM, use cases and Jetpack compose to display list of cryptocurrency coins and their details on a seperate page
+A clean architecture compose application that uses MVVM, use cases and Jetpack compose to display list of cryptocurrency coins and their details on a seperate page.

+Features the presentation layer, domain layer and data layer.

 ![WhatsApp Image 2021-11-01 at 02 56 43](https://user-images.githubusercontent.com/40584796/139611236-4a40c113-2247-4540-b0cb-5ae4164cef46.jpeg)